 Something about pairing the naturally sweet goodness of the sweet potato with the tangy tartness of lime and slightly bitter spiciness of chili powder makes for a delightful cacophony of flavors.
 This Chili Lime Sweet Potatoes with Black Beans and Lentils recipe is vegan, plant-based, and gluten and oil free.
 This dish is perfect for meal prep.
 Cook it once and have six meals that are suitable for dinner or lunch.

-This recipe was inspired by one I found on Sweet Peas and Saffron.
+This recipe for Chili Lime Sweet Potatoes with black beans and lentils was inspired by one I found on Sweet Peas and Saffron.
 Sweet Peas and Saffron is not a vegan or plant-based food blog; but it does have many meals that are or that can be easily adapted and is worth checking out if you are looking for meal prep ideas.

 Start with six smallish sweet potatoes.
 If you can only find large ones then go ahead and use those; but do be aware that if you are meal prepping, they’ll be too big for a 2 cup meal prep container and so you’ll be cutting parts off.
 That’s okay…you can always save the extras and use them with a little cinnamon sugar for breakfast.
 Go ahead and get those sweeties cooked up until they are tender at 400° for 45 minutes.